 Orthopedic conditions may be treated by your doctor or other medical specialists and healthcare providers.
 Several doctors from different medical specialties may be involved in the treatment at the same time.
-This approach is important to manage the symptoms of an orthopedic condition, especially as many symptoms are chronic and change over time.
-Some of the more common medical professionals involved in the treatment of orthopedic conditions may include:
+This approach is important to manage the symptoms of an orthopedic condition, especially as many symptoms are long-term (chronic) and change over time.
+Some of the more common medical professionals who take part in treating orthopedic conditions may include:

 Primary care doctor

 A primary care doctor has specialized education and training in general internal medicine, family practice, or another first-level-of-care area.
-Primary care doctors are those who provide patients with any/all of the following:
+Primary care doctors provide people with any of the following:

-Routine healthcare (including annual physical exams and immunizations)
+Routine healthcare (including yearly physical exams and immunizations)

 Treatment for acute medical conditions

 Initial care for conditions that may become more serious or chronic in nature

 Your primary care doctor may treat and diagnose your disease.
 They may also refer you to a specialist for more specialized treatment of certain aspects of a disease.

 This doctor specializes in orthopedic surgery.
 They may also be called an orthopedist.
 Orthopedists are educated in the workings of the musculoskeletal system.
 They can diagnose bone, muscle, joint, tendon, or ligament conditions.
 They can also treat an injury, provide rehabilitation (rehab), and advise on how to prevent further damage to a diseased area.